-- Crisis protection: By building a positive online presence through social media before you have a problem, you’ll have a cushion against a crisis if it ever comes.
+- Crisis protection: By building a positive online presence through social media before you have a problem, you’ll have a crisis management cushion against future situations.
 Current followers will be more likely to side with you than if you’ve never interacted before, and you’ll have a positive platform established where you can share your side of the story.
 And with an established social media presence, you’ll also have a bit of protection in the search engines should any negative articles come out.

 Managing Social Media Reputation Risks

 Even with its risks, social media is more than worth it for its potential to build a positive reputation online.
 The key to not fearing social media for your online reputation is to manage risks with smart social media usage.
 Follow these tips to stay protected and build your great reputation on social media:

 - Be smart about what you say: Many of the issues we see on social media are due to a simple foot in the mouth.
 Avoid sharing offensive photos or statements by filtering your posts.
 Give it the grandma test: if you wouldn’t say it to her face, keep it to yourself.